Kotlin/kotlinx.serialization/docs/topics/create-custom-serializers.md

 <!--- TEST -->

+## Create a custom primitive serializer

+If you need more control over how your data is encoded and decoded, you can create a custom serializer.
-However, if you need to customize how your data is encoded and decoded, such as converting an RGB value into a hexadecimal string and back, you can create a custom serializer.
+This allows you to customize how your data is represented, such as converting an RGB integer value into a hexadecimal string.

 Custom serializers implement the [`KSerializer`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-core/kotlinx.serialization/-k-serializer/) interface and allowing you to control how your data is transformed between its Kotlin object form and its serialized form.

-To create a custom serializer:
+To create a custom primitive serializer:

 1. Use the [`@Serializable`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-core/kotlinx.serialization/-serializable/) annotation with the [`with`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-core/kotlinx.serialization/-serializable/with.html) property to bind a custom serializer to a class.
 The `with` property specifies the serializer used for the bound class.
 2. Create an `object` that implements the `KSerializer<YourClass>` interface.
 This allows you to define how instances of your class are serialized and deserialized.